Trzyna.info : : Personal website of Thaddeus C. (Ted) Trzyna

 Pest control will be taken into account in choosing new plantings and updating irrigation, drainage, wiring, and outdoor lighting systems.

-HAT'S THE LIZARD DOING HERE?
+WHAT'S THE LIZARD DOING HERE?

 To teach us a lesson.